 - Download and install the Virtual Desktop PC version for either Steam or Oculus.

 - Launch the Virtual Desktop application on your VR platform and put it on your headset.

 - In Virtual Desktop VR, launch Fortnite on your gaming PC.

-Make sure that your Bluetooth controller is mapped to your PC’s virtual desktop application.
+Ensure your Bluetooth controller is mapped to your PC’s virtual desktop application.

-While the two methods above work for playing Fortnite in VR, they aren’t exactly ideal.
+While the two methods above work for playing Fortnite in VR, they aren’t ideal.
 Below, we’ll look at some disadvantages of playing Fortnite directly in 3D.

 Fortnite VR Disadvantages